instayu/html-5-calander/Pull-Request-Flow.md

 issue pr through github's ui against dev-3.x
 -------------------------------------------

-be sure you have unit tests
+Be sure you have unit tests (see minimum requirements under [Contribution Standards](https://github.com/yui/yui3/wiki/Contribution-Standards))

-when the pr is approved
+When the pr is approved
 -----------------------